spryker/spryker-docs/docs/scos/dev/architecture/modules-and-layers.md

 ## Layers

 Layers are not limited to any specific application layer.
-In practice though, there is a specific set of layers utilized by each application layer.
+In practice, though, there is a specific set of layers utilized by each application layer.

 The Spryker layer structure looks as follows: